-In 2005, I worked 40 hours a week at a museum for five weeks, tending to a film I had installed, talking to people about the film and whatever else came up, playing music, writing, making prints, etc. Here is a video of it.The film was installed as a sculptural material, running through the space, hanging in the air and going in and out of two projectors in a giant loop.
-I shot it on black and white 16mm film stock and edited it manually with a splicer.
+In 2005, I worked 40 hours a week at a museum for five weeks, tending to a film I had installed, talking to people about the film and whatever else came up, playing music, writing, making prints, etc.

 I ran a life sized board game for a couple of days, working with some other people, back in 2001.
 The path was marked off with colored duct tape and we had these big dice.
 This was on my college campus when I was an undergraduate, and the idea of the project had to do with a critical attitude toward choosing a career and finding success in life.
 The game itself was all about being a kid.
 There were tasks you had to complete to advance along, things like making a peanut butter and jelly sandwich in 10 seconds, or coloring in a coloring book.
 Doing this project I started thinking more seriously about engaging creatively in public life, and it was the first time I used the Emcee C.M. moniker.
 So for me personally it was about choosing that as my game (and by “that” I mean this: what I still do now and whatever this website is all about).